Platopedia/platopedia.github.io/concepts/groupboosting.md

 ## Join Request

 Players can request to join verified groups from the Public Feed.
-Group owners would have the option to either accept or decline the request.
+Group owners would have the option to either accept or decline the request, or they could disable the requests entirely from group settings.

 <div class="content-linebreak"></div>